SemihTut/ShoppingWebsiteProject/README.md

 **TOOLS AND EXPLANATIONS**

 The project has been prepared based on Cucumber BDD style.
 Maven build management tool is used in this project by Java (JDK8+) language.
-In the project created by using the Page Object Design Pattern, the data were collected under the pages package.
+To reduce code duplication and to improve test maintenance,the project is created by using the Page Object Design Pattern so the data were collected under the different Java classes.
+It is like a class that mirrors the behavior and objects (Web elements) of a webpage from the application.
 Dependencies have been prepared under the pom.xml file.
-Webdriver Manager dependency was used from this project.
+Webdriver Manager dependency is used for this project.
-The project was tried to be controlled from the centre using config.properties and ConfigurationReader.
+In the project the data is stored in config.properties and to read that .properties file there is a class called ConfigurationReader.
-Driver based on Singleton Design Pattern was used and parallel testing was supported with driverPool.
-(In the pom.xml parallel,perCoreThreadCount,threadCountMethods)
+Driver based on Singleton Design Pattern and to make it more efficient for parallel testing, InheritableThreadLocal class is used.
+Instead of singleton pattern specification we can now have seperate objects for each thread.
 There are also useful classes/methods inside Utilities package such as PasswordGenerator, BrowserUtils, EmailGenerator and so on.

 **Technology Stack**